 Is your data secure while using a web-based service and saving files to cloud-based Google Drive?
 Google says yes.
 Google builds and operates their own secure servers and allow administrators to easily monitor and manage data security.
 They have implemented many security solutions to safeguard your data while using one of their cloud platforms.

-Genius Phone Repair can help you and children stay connected to Google Classroom.
+Genius Computer repair can help you and children stay connected to Google Classroom.
 Visit us to ensure you are not the one to miss vital classroom updates and assignments.
 Remember, all teachers receive 10% off all in-store purchases, click here to learn more!